Starting with leadership maturity for leaders I explore why personal conscious values and purpose matters.

 A look at the Glowinkowski Integrated Framework in action at various organisations.
 This an expose not of how we might hope the servant-leadership plays out but the reality of people being imperfect leaders in an imperfect world and how their own predisposition (remember it's not the same personality) helps and hinders the journey to better leadership.

-Like any good rocket scientist Bill hasn't committed until he's ready for launch.
-But as renowned systems thinker and former chair of the Deming Alliance in the US you an be assured of a quality talk that will launch your think into a new space
+We have become a results driven 'culture'; driven by the need to deliver 'shareholder value'.
+Are we driving our organisations into the ground instead of leading them somewhere better?
+As renowned systems thinker and former chair of the Deming Alliance in the US you an be assured of a quality talk that will launch your think into a new space

 How to Lead Change in Times of Uncertainty & Fear